edmund-huber/sssgen/README.md

 sudo python setup.py install
 ```

-Then check out the example project in `example/`:
+Then check out the tutorial in `tutorial/`:

 ```
-ssgen --input example/
+sssgen --input tutorial/ --serve
 ```

+Visit `localhost:8000` in your browser.